-How do i recover from a binge?
+How do I recover from a binge?
 How long will it take me to recover from three days of binge eating?
+How long will it take me to recover from a week of binge eating?
 How do I start over after a binge?

 These questions come usually as someone begins to “wake up” and find that they’ve been in a day long (sometimes weeks long) binge coma.
 Sometimes it can be as serious as spending days alone in your flat, bingeing or bingeing & purging and not getting out of bed to do anything besides eat, use the bathroom or pick up food.
 Other times it can be a solitary binge one evening or one afternoon.

 - Forgive yourself.
 Usually, if you are bingeing, it means that there is something going on for your emotionally.
 Beating yourself up is the last thing that you need at this point.
 Be kind to yourself.
 Know that you can’t go backwards, but you can go forward and learn from the binge.